-- Overall, the Project remains on track with the construction and development time-line schedule for gold production in the second half of 2013.
-Approximately 85% of the gold production line has been completed to date. - The open pit mine is currently operating at full design capacity with approximately 2.0 million tonnes of material being mined on a monthly basis and ore being stockpiled for start-up. - The crushing system has been commissioned to full capacity and bedding of the fine ore silo is in process. - The tailing impoundment area is essentially complete with fresh water being stored in it for the process plant. - The wet commissioning and start-up of the process plant as well as the ADR plant is expected to take place in August.
-With the final wet commissioning of the process plant, the Project will be ready to commence gold production which is still targeted for the third quarter, ramping up to the planned capacity of 7,000 tpd early in the fourth quarter of 2013. - The upgrade of the power line to the Project has been delayed as a result of a change made by the state power company for the inclusion of two high voltage circuit breakers at the main substation that will take approximately 6 months to manufacture and install.
+- Gold production is still expected to commence in the fourth quarter of 2013.
+Approximately 90% of the gold production line has been completed to date.
+This is sufficient to commence gold production, as the initial mineralization that will be processed is oxide plus translational material.
+The balance of the gold production line (one leach tank, two CIL tanks plus one detoxification tank) remain to be completed and will not be required until the end of the first quarter of 2014. - The open pit mine is currently operating at full design capacity with approximately 2.0 million tonnes of material being mined on a monthly basis and being stockpiled for start-up.
+To date, over 1.0 million tonnes of mineralization has been stockpiled and is ready to be processed once the LO has been obtained.
+All documentation for the LO has been submitted and it is anticipated that a Provisional LO (with same rights as the LO) could be granted during the 4th quarter. - The crushing system has been commissioned to full capacity and bedding of the fine ore silo has been completed. - The tailing impoundment area is essentially complete with fresh water being stored in it for the process plant. - The wet commissioning and start-up of the process plant as well as the ADR plant was initially expected to be to take place in August to mid-September.
+A delay in the wet commissioning of the process plant, along with the completion of some of the back end of the gold production line occurred which put the Project behind schedule.
+As of the date of this MD&A, the wet commissioning of the process plant is underway, and it is anticipated that the Project will be ready to commence gold production upon receipt of the Provisional LO. - The upgrade of the power line to the Project has been delayed as a result of a change made by the state power company for the inclusion of two high voltage circuit breakers at the main substation that will take approximately 6 months to manufacture and install.
 The Project was initially planned to start up with combined electrical power and diesel generators for the first year of operation until the required power transmission was made available.
 This change to the substation is not expected to impact the start-up of the operations as the Corporation has acquired three additional diesel generators which are now on site in order to provide the extra power needed until the full electrical power transmission is available in 2014.
-The extra cost of the diesel generators will be an operating cost to the project during the initial production period and is currently expected to be less than 15% to the overall operating cost.
+The extra cost of the diesel generators will be an operating cost to the project during the initial production period and is currently expected to add less than 15% to the overall operating cost.